SESYNC-ci/advanced-tidyverse-lesson/docs/_slides/stringr.md

 ===

-Instead of changing each colujn individually, `rename_with` is a handy shortcut to do the same modification to all (or a collection of) column names.
+Instead of changing each column individually, `rename_with` is a handy shortcut to do the same modification to all (or a collection of) column names.
 The arguments are:

 * a data frame
 * a function to apply to each column name